hirenoble/adobeio-console/README.md

 # Adobe Developer Console Documentation

 Adobe Developer Console is the developer's tool for managing relationship between their applications and Adobe technology.
-Through Console, developers can create and manage applications that communicate and collaborate with Adobe.
+Through Console, developers can create and manage applications that communicate and collaborate with Adobe

 - [Projects](projects.md): Applications you create that leverage the power of Adobe products and technologies through services such as APIs, Events, and Runtime.